Terabitas/project/README.md

 # Available templates

 Here is a list of available templates.
-If you have created one please do a pull request with link to that repo.
+If you have created one please do a pull request with link to that repository:

  * https://github.com/nildev/prj-tpl-cli-app (`git@github.com:nildev/prj-tpl-cli-app.git`)

 # Building from source